patricia-9000/eccsmith/README.md

 The pairs in `bank_bits` mean those two bits are XORed in the memory mapping function.
 The same bit can appear in more than one of the three arrays, but all three must contain a total of 30 items between them, where a pair of bits within an array counts as one item.
 The number of items in `bank_bits` must be at least enough to distinguish between all the banks in your computer's DRAM, i.e. if there are 32 banks then there must be 5 items in `bank_bits`, because 32 can be represented by 5 bits.
 In seemingly all cases, `col_bits` is the bits from 12 to 0 descending, and `row_bits` is the bits from 29 descending until there are enough for all three arrays to sum to 30 items.

-If the config directory doesn't contain a config file which is compatible with your computer, then you will have to create your own and reverse-engineer your computer's memory mapping function yourself, using [DRAMA](https://github.com/IAIK/drama).
+If the config directory doesn't contain a config file which is compatible with your computer, then you will have to create your own, and reverse-engineer your computer's memory mapping function yourself using [DRAMA](https://github.com/IAIK/drama).

 ## Running